aditya08/caml/README.md

 # CA-ML (Not Ready for Release)
 A collection of Communication-Avoiding Machine Learning (CA-ML) algorithms for ridge regression, proximal least-squares, and support vector machines.
-Protected by a two-clause BSD License.
+Protected by a three-clause BSD License.

-### Dependencies
+### Library Dependencies
-BLAS and LAPACK routines.
+BLAS, LAPACK, and MPI.

 ### Build Instructions
 Instructions and build scripts coming soon.